joshwadd/Advanced_Lane_Detection/README.md

 ## Finding the lines

 Having identified all possible pixels that could potentially be associated with lane lines in this image and transformed into a overhead perspective, the task is now to explicitly decide which pixels do belong to a lane line and which lane line they belong to.
+To

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwMjQ5ODI1MF19
+eyJoaXN0b3J5IjpbLTE1ODcxMDA5MzNdfQ==
 -->